CATALOG • 2010-2011

 A good foundation for the Cedar Crest curriculum includes a college preparatory program of four years of English, three years of mathematics, two years of laboratory science, three years of social studies, two years of international language, and three or four academic electives.
 In individual cases, the College is willing to consider a good student whose preparation does not include all of these subjects.

-In addition to meeting the general admission requirements of the College, candidates for the nursing and nuclear medicine programs should include two years of laboratory science (biology and chemistry) in their high school curriculum.
+In addition to meeting the general admission requirements of the College, candidates for the nursing and nuclear medicine programs should include two consecutive years of laboratory science (biology and chemistry) in their high school curriculum.
 Candidates for the nuclear medicine program also should include one year of physics in their high school curriculum.

 Both women and men may apply for admission to the nursing and nuclear medicine programs.